Shaflovescoffee19/knowledge-based-ml-analysis/README.md

-# Knowledge-Based ML: Upregulated Genes Pipeline
+# Knowledge-Based ML: Upregulated Genes involved in the co-mornidity of patients who undergo maintenance hemodialysis with heartfailure Pipeline

 A comprehensive R pipeline that integrates statistical evidence with biological knowledge to rank upregulated genes and interpret their functional impact.